davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 ```

-By the end of this example,  `licensecollection` includes all the add-in licenses for the current user as a collection of **AppLicense** objects.
-You can use the **RawXMLLicenseToken** property to access the license token XML.
+By the end of this example,  `licensecollection` includes all the add-in licenses for the current user as a collection of [AppLicense](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.AppLicense.aspx) objects.
+You can use the [RawXMLLicenseToken](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.AppLicense.RawXMLLicenseToken.aspx) property to access the license token XML.
 So, for example, to access the license token for the first add-in license token in the collection, you use `licensecollection.Value[0].RawXMLLicenseToken`.

-> [!Important]
+> [!IMPORTANT]
 > Do not to parse or otherwise manipulate the add-in license token string before passing it to the Office Store license verification web service for verification.
 Although the add-in license token is structured as an XML fragment, for purposes of validation the Office Store verification web service treats the token as a literal string.
 The Office Store verification web service compares the contents of the <t> element to the value of the <d> element, which is an encrypted signature derived from the literal string contained in the <t> element.
 Any reformatting of the license token, such as adding white space, tabs, or line breaks, change the literal value of the <t> element and cause the license verification check to fail.